Perkedel/CVR_Stuffings/README.md

   - `YES` = Sparsdated assets and/or Paywalled assets to be sparsdated will be accepted like normal service
   - Protolocer Probability as of 2024 for span 2000-2100 = 99.999% towards `NO`.
 Note = `Copyright Infringement is obvious mistake`.
   - Goned assets will still be included as per Perkedel's Archive Policy.
 - Paywalled Assets: **NOT ACCEPTED**, No exclusive gift allowed, all gamers must be able to freely download.
+Insisting requires the source assets (especially `.blend` file) **also to be shared** both here & on Admiral Zumi's channel with full notes pointing to your name & the contract informations.
+  - If you are upset about this rule, picked other commissioner & they are better than me, **then the next contract will be $0**.
+Do not lose the voucher.
+  - If above regret contract is about the same asset, **then you'll have another $0 voucher**.
+FINALLY!
+You finally shared your sexy uwu latex avatar to all gamers, THANK YOU!!
+Like that.
+  - **above voucher won't always apply and approval is random chance.** Do not try to abuse the system.
+I will see it.
+Additionally be pitiful to those people coz we've just been betrayed couple months back, and now our cookies are at stake.
 - Free, unpaid commission / request may have have long procrastinations.
 Engage unrefundable donation in how much to our Ko-fi https://ko-fi.com/joelwindows7 to remove this procrastination, with message of case number.
 If you accidentally paid under, simply repay the rest, OR wait for little bit / partially boosted service to finish.

 ## Sauces Total